 One of the typical scenes where you can best appreciate a piece of African culture is seeing a group of enterprising women balancing a stack of salt cakes in their head as they walk and sell them, this is a common way of carrying goods and wares in many African countries.
 Be aware of what you are stepping on as some of the sellers just lay out their wares on the ground.
 Learn to bargain and be aware of your things and safety at all times.
 The taste of Niger’s local cuisine can also be enjoyed in the grand market of Nilarney.

 National Museum of Niger (Musee National du Niger)

-The National Museum of Niger is one of the most important attractions of the city of Niamey.
+.
 Inside you can admire the zoo, the square of the nations, the craft village and an archaeological museum with an impressive remains of a dinosaur.

 Visit all the theme pavilions and do not forget to meet the curators that work there to maintain the place and all the important artifacts of the museum.
 It has six exhibit rooms but only three is open to the public.
 Picture taking is not allowed inside and a guide is assigned to follow you around as you tour the rest of the museum.
 A visit is a must to view all of its objects, fabrics, rare collections, and national costumes.

 Each section provides a comprehensive insight into the history, culture, and the people of the country.
 The craft section is also a training center.
 Look for the Aruna master who teaches for decades the art of making batik; you will be charmed by his kindness.

 Sahel Academy School – Niamey